Rounge-lab/Simulation-and-dimension-reduction-of-shotgun-metagenome-data/README.md

 ## Important Note on Sensitive Information

 To ensure the security and privacy of the data involved in this project, all sensitive information has been removed from the scripts and other files in this repository.
 This includes, but is not limited to, sample IDs and complete paths.
+Additionally, some directroies may be empty due to sensitive information.

 ### Access Requirements